 An urgent cut in the prices of the fuel is needed to be implemented by the government at the earliest.

 Among these include world prices of the fuel.
-At the moment Brent Crude prices are trading at $64.
+At the moment Brent Crude prices are trading below $40.
 When these prices go higher, the India crude basket goes higher, which in turn alters the daily price of petrol in Delhi.
 A similar thing can be seen as far as diesel is concerned.

 It is hence a good idea to check prices of the fuel before leaving your home.
 For the last few days there has been a declining trend at the retail level.
 Once petrol and diesel prices are bought under the ambit of the Goods and Services Tax, we may see these prices declining in the coming days.
 In the meantime, we would have to continue to pay the desired sum and wait for a fall in todays petrol rates in New Delhi.

 Fuel rates in India depend on a host of things.
 Petrol prices in Delhi today depend on the India crude basket, transportation costs, value added taxes and excise duty levied by the government.

 The fuel costs in the city are pretty high, though they are way lesser than what Mumbai charges.
 The city has one of the highest value added taxes, which has pushed petrol prices higher.